hashicorp/terraform-provider-random/website/docs/r/integer.html.md

 ---
 layout: "random"
-page_title: "Random: random_range"
+page_title: "Random: random_integer"
-sidebar_current: "docs-random-resource-range"
+sidebar_current: "docs-random-resource-integer"
 description: |-
-  Generates a random integer value from a range.
+  Generates a random integer values.
 ---

-# random\_range
+# random\_integer

-The resource `random_range` generates random values from a given range, described by the `min` and `max` attributes of a given resource.
+The resource `random_integer` generates random values from a given range, described by the `min` and `max` attributes of a given resource.

 This resource can be used in conjunction with resources that have the `create_before_destroy` lifecycle flag set, to avoid conflicts with